Case Western Reserve University requires COVID-19 vaccinations for faculty, staff and students. Get full details.

 Below are answers to some frequently asked questions about the vaccines that are now available.

 The Pfizer and Moderna vaccines require two doses (Pfizer, 21 days after the first; Moderna, 28 days after the first), while the Johnson & Johnson vaccine requires only one.
+A "booster dose" is now available for eligible individuals who received both doses of the Pfizer vaccine at least six months ago and meet certain qualifications.

 Federal health officials consider all three highly effective and encourage people to get whatever vaccine is available.